nuejs/nue/packages/www/index.md

+---
+class: dark heroic
+---

 # The UNIX of the Web
-Nue takes HTML, CSS, and JavaScript to their absolute peak
+Nue takes modern HTML, CSS, and JavaScript to their absolute peak.

-!
-HMR video
-  See every change live in millisecondss
+[cta-buttons]

+// [console]
+Nue introduces a new performance tier

 ## The entire ecosystem in 1MB
-Everything you need in one focused tool

-! stack image
-  Full backend/frontend infrasructure designed the UNIX way
+Full backend/frontend infrastructure designed the UNIX way

-## A new performance tier
-Complex builds finish as you hit Enter
+[nue-stack]
+The tools do one thing and do it well

+## Rapid application assembly
+Move fast by focusing solely on content and structure

-! build video
+! architecture image
-  Large marketing/docs/blog/SPA hybrid built in 50ms
+  Let your concerns do one thing and do it well